jupyterhub/mybinder.org-deploy/docs/source/command_snippets.md

 1. a "core" pool, which runs the hub, binder, etc.
 2. a "user" pool, where user pods run.

-The process is mostly the same, but we do it in two steps (for two pools), and we have to update our deployment configuration to tell it to use the new pools.
+The process is mostly the same, but we do it in two steps (for two pools).

 As with staging, first we create the new pool, copying configuration from the old pool.